zuzannabak/ncaa-baseball-kg-scraping/README.md

 # NCAA Baseball Roster & Staff Scraper

-Small scraping pipeline I built for a **Graph Databases** course project.
+Small scraping and cleaning pipeline built for a **Graph Databases** course project.
-The goal is to collect consistent roster and staff data for selected **NCAA Division I baseball programs**, clean it, and use the final JSON files as input for a **Neo4j knowledge graph** (Cypher + APOC).
+The goal is to collect consistent roster and staff data for selected **NCAA Division I baseball programs**, normalize it, and use the final JSON files as input for a **Neo4j knowledge graph**.

-The two main outputs used for Neo4j ingestion are:
+The two main outputs of the pipeline are:

-- `all_schools_ontology_clean.json` – cleaned player + team ontology
+- `all_schools_ontology_clean.json` – cleaned players/teams ontology
-- `all_schools_staff_clean.json` – cleaned staff data
+- `all_schools_staff_clean.json` – cleaned coaching and support staff

+These JSON files can be directly loaded into Neo4j using `apoc.load.json` and Cypher MERGE scripts.

 ## Repository structure

 ```text
 final-scrape/